Type constructor with unit (return) and bind (>>=),

 deriving Functor

-represents expressions made from
+Free Arithmetics x represents expressions made from

-as the type of two "variables" x
+Take Vars as the type of two "variables" x and y

 data Vars = varX | varY

-x + (2 + y)
+x + (2 + y) is captured by

 Free (Plus (return varX)